loda-lang/loda-programs/programs/oeis/list1.md

 * [A096273](http://oeis.org/A096273) ([L09 program](096/A096273.asm)): a(0)=0, then a(n)=a(n-1)+(n-1) if n is odd, a(n)=a(n/2)+n/2 otherwise.
 * [A096284](http://oeis.org/A096284) ([L05 program](096/A096284.asm)): Numerator of the ratio of the preceding two terms.
 * [A096285](http://oeis.org/A096285) ([L04 program](096/A096285.asm)): Denominator of the ratio of the preceding two terms.
+* [A096299](http://oeis.org/A096299) ([L07 program](096/A096299.asm)): List of strings in lexicographic order with property that for the 2^(m-1) strings of length m, the first entry is 1, the second distinct entry (reading from left to right) is 2, the third distinct entry is 3, etc.
 * [A096309](http://oeis.org/A096309) ([L08 program](096/A096309.asm)): a(1)=1; for n > 1, a(n) is the number of levels in the "stacked" prime number factorization of n (prime number factorization of the exponents if necessary and so on ...).
 * [A096316](http://oeis.org/A096316) ([L10 program](096/A096316.asm)): Given the number wheel 0,1,2,3,4,5,6,7,8,9 then starting with 2, the next number is a prime p number of positions from the previous number found, for p=2,3,...
 * [A096319](http://oeis.org/A096319) ([L09 program](096/A096319.asm)): Given the number wheel 0,1,2,3,4,5,6,7,8,9 then starting with 0, the next number is a prime p number of positions from the previous number found, for p=2,3,...